Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Constructing non-regular Lagrangian concordances

 The rest of the proof is the same as the argument in \cite[Theorem 3.2]{CornwellNgSivek16}.
 In particular, this argument uses the adaptation \cite[Theorem 3.1]{CornwellNgSivek16} of a result of Kronheimer and Mrowka that shows that that $\pi_1(\Sigma(K_-))$ admits a non-trivial representation $\rho$ in $SO(3)$ if and only if $K_-$ is not the unknot, while the argument in \cite[Section I.3]{Kirby} shows that there can be no such representation under the assumption that $2h$ new generators and relations kill the group $\pi_1(\Sigma(K_-))$.

 We finish by recalling the latter argument.
 The group $G_0 \coloneqq \pi_1(\Sigma(K_-))/\ker \rho$ is a non-trivial group by the assumption that $\rho$ is non-trivial.
 This quotient group can be taken to have the same generators as $\pi_1(\Sigma(K_-))$ (in particular it is finitely generated).
 In addition, it admits a faithful non-trivial representation into $SO(3)$.
 Adjoining $2h$ new generators, i.e.~considering the free product $G_0 \star \F_{2h}$ of $G_0$ and the free group on $2h$ generators, together with the $2h$ relations as above, we obtain a group $G$.
-This group is the quotient of the free product $\pi_1(\Sigma(K_-)) \star \F_{2h}$ and the new $2h$ generators by the normal subgroup generated by the $2h$ relations together with the relations from $\ker \rho$.
+This group is the quotient of the free product $\pi_1(\Sigma(K_-)) \star \F_{2h}$ by the normal subgroup generated by the $2h$ relations together with the relations from $\ker \rho$.

 In particular, $G$ is the quotient of the trivial group $\pi_1(X)$ and, thus, $G$ is itself trivial.
 Finally we can use \cite[Theorem 3]{GerstenhaberRothaus} to show that $G_0$ embeds in $G$, which means that $G_0$ is trivial, and thus leading to the sought contradiction.
-(Note that the condition on the determinant of the $2h$ relations needed in the cited theorem are satisfied here by the argument above, by which $H_1(\Sigma(K_-))$ is killed inside $H_1(X)$ by these $2h$ relations in the abelianisation.)
+(Note that the condition on the determinant of the $2h$ relations needed in the cited theorem is satisfied here by the argument above, by which $H_1(\Sigma(K_-))$ is killed inside $H_1(X)$ by these $2h$ relations in the abelianisation.)

 \end{proof} \begin{remark} It is unknown to the authors whether a regular Lagrangian cobordism is also decomposable.
-A decomposable Lagrangian cobordism $L \subset [-T,T] \times S^3$ is regular by a particular Weinstein handle decomposition of $[-T,T] \times S^3$ in which the handle decomposition of the neighbourhood $T^*L$ and the handles attached to $\{-T\} \times S^3 \cup T^*L$ are in cancelling position.
+A decomposable Lagrangian cobordism $L \subset [-T,T] \times S^3$ is regular by a Weinstein handle decomposition of $[-T,T] \times S^3$ of a very particular type, in which the handle decomposition of the neighbourhood $T^*L$ and the handles attached to $\{-T\} \times S^3 \cup T^*L$ are in cancelling position.
 It is not clear if a general set of Weinstein handle attachment on $\{-T\} \times S^3 \cup T^*L$ that produces $[-T,T] \times S^3$ can be deformed into such a position. \end{remark}